Association of Chess Professionals: History

-The organisation was founded in June 2003, the catalyst for its foundation being disagreement with the European Chess Union and professional players during 2003 European Individual Chess Championship in Turkey.
-The first players meeting organised during that event by three GMs Almira Skripchenko, Pavel Tregubov and Igor Glek was followed by the formation of an initiative group headed by the same players.
+The ACP was founded in June 2003 as a non-profit organization, the catalyst for its foundation being disagreement with the European Chess Union and professional players during 2003 European Individual Chess Championship in Turkey.
+The first players meeting organized during that event by IM Almira Skripchenko, GM Pavel Tregubov, and GM Igor Glek was followed by the formation of an initiative group headed by the same players.

-The first ACP Board started its work in 2004 with the following people: the ACP's President French Grandmaster Joël Lautier, secretary Bartłomiej Macieja, Treasurer Almira Skripchenko, Deputy Treasurer Pavel Tregubov, Board members Igor Glek, Anna Hahn, Vladimir Kramnik, Peter Heine Nielsen and Yannick Pelletier.
-First members of the ACP were such prominent players as Viswanathan Anand, Péter Lékó, and Judit Polgár, but not Garry Kasparov.
+The first ACP Board started its work in 2004 with: ACP President GM Joël Lautier, secretary GM Bartłomiej Macieja, Treasurer IM Almira Skripchenko, Deputy Treasurer GM Pavel Tregubov, Board members GM Igor Glek, WIM Anna Hahn, GM Vladimir Kramnik, GM Peter Heine Nielsen, and GM Yannick Pelletier.
+First members of the ACP were such prominent players as GM Viswanathan Anand, GM Péter Lékó, and GM Judit Polgár.

-The organisation was founded in 2003, the catalyst for its foundation being disagreement with the European Chess Union over the choice of hotel that all participants in the 2003 European Individual Chess Championship were required to stay in.
-It has since been involved in a number of matters relating to professional play.